McTavishLab/physcraper_ms/joss_submission.md

-    - the study that present DarwinTree [@meng2015darwintree], the study presenting an approach to screen sequence data for The Platform for Phylogenetic Analysis of Land Plants (PALPP), using the MapReduce paradigm to parallelize BLAST [@yong2010screening], as well as [@meng2014rapidtree] all cite phylota as one among other "studies based on data mining large numbers of taxa or loci".
+    - the study that present DarwinTree [@meng2015darwintree], the study presenting an approach to screen sequence data for The Platform for Phylogenetic Analysis of Land Plants (PALPP), using the MapReduce paradigm to parallelize BLAST [@yong2010screening], as well as @gao2011solution, @li2013partfasttree, and @meng2014rapidtree, all cite phylota using the exact same phrase, as one among other "studies based on data mining large numbers of taxa or loci".
     - A study presenting a tool to asses gene sequence quality for automatic construction of databases [@meng2012gsqct], as well as their parallelized version using MapReduce [@meng2012cloud], cite phylota (along with @yong2010screening) as a tool that relies on sequence